 The funny part of the story is that the building was supposed to be for the Saigonese Elite.
 As the first concrete building in Asia, the French architect made a cultural mistake.
 He built the building like in France where the space under the roof was divided into small rooms for the servants.

-Well, in Asia, the tradition is to worship the Gods over you head not the servants!
+Well, in Asia, the tradition is to worship the Gods over your head, not the servants.
 As a result, none of the rich Vietnamese accepted to live there.

 Situated on the top floor of the building, the Vietnam Cookery Center has a very nice large terrace where we cooked part of our dishes.
-It also offers a splendid view of the local area called the “Golden Triangle”.
-What a better place to create our Vietnamese dishes!
+It also offers a splendid view of the local area called the “Golden Triangle.”
+This was the perfect place to create our Vietnamese dishes.

 Saigon Cooking Classes for Professionals and Tourists

 The Vietnam Cookery Center offers a variety of cooking classes in Saigon for tourist and professionals alike.

 For tourists, they have classes everyday morning and afternoon.
 In the mornings, you have the choice to take a market visit as well.

 We chose an afternoon class on a Saturday, where we had read that classes are less crowded making it more intimate.
 Indeed, on that day we were only 5 people taking the class.

 They also offer extended programs with up to 3 cooking classes for Saigon residents.
 And for professional chefs, they have in-depth courses.
 Both of these programs are one-on-one private cooking classes.